GaloisInc/mctrace/docs/README-release.md

 To instrument a binary with a probe, execute:

-    mctrace instrument --binary=/mctrace-test/examples/full/read-write-syscall \
+    mctrace instrument --binary=/mctrace-test/examples/full/read-write-syscall-PPC \
-       --output=/tmp/read-write-syscall.instrumented \
+       --output=/tmp/read-write-syscall-PPC.instrumented \
-       --library=/mctrace-test/examples/library/X86/platform_impl.o \
+       --library=/mctrace-test/examples/library/PPC/platform_impl.o \
-       --var-mapping=/tmp/read-write-syscall.mapping.json \
+       --var-mapping=/tmp/read-write-syscall-PPC.mapping.json \
-       --script=/mctrace-test/examples/eval/multiple-probe.d
+       --script=/mctrace-test/examples/eval/write-timing-probe.d

 -   The `--binary` and the `--script` options tell mctrace to instrument the specified binary with the given probe script
 -   The `--output` option specifies the name for the instrumented binary
--   The `--library` option specifies the path to the library of support functions
+-   The `--library` option specifies the path to the Platform API implementation
 -   The `--var-mapping` option tells `mctrace` where to record metadata that allows it to later interpret the collected telemetry

-The above command instruments the binary with probes that triggers at the start of a `read` or `write` function and counts the number of invocations.
+The above command instruments the binary with probes that triggers at the start and end of the `write` function and computes timing information for the call.
 Note that the instrumentation command produces a significant amount of DEBUG logs, that can be ignored at the moment.

-In addition, and for demonstration purposes, each probe when triggered invokes the external support function `send` at the end of its execution.
+In addition, and for demonstration purposes, each probe when triggered invokes the Platform API function `send` at the end of its execution.
+As mentioned above, an explicit `send` action will be implemented in a future version to allow probes to have more control over when data should be exfiltrated and this implicit call to `send` will be retired.
 The current test implementation of `send` pushes the set of telemetry variables, in a compact binary format, to the standard error (a more canonical implementation on an embedded device might push data to a bus).
 A script `extractor.py` has been included with the image to help interpret this data.

 To invoke the instrumented binary and extract data:

-    /tmp/read-write-syscall.instrumented 2>&1 >/dev/null | extractor.py /tmp/read-write-syscall.mapping.json --extract
+    /tmp/read-write-syscall-PPC.instrumented 2>&1 >/dev/null | extractor.py /tmp/read-write-syscall-PPC.mapping.json --extract --big-endian

-This should produce the following output:
+This should produce output similar to the following:

-    {"read_count":1,"write_count":0}
-    {"read_count":2,"write_count":0}
-    {"read_count":3,"write_count":0}
-    {"read_count":4,"write_count":0}
-    {"read_count":4,"write_count":1}
-    {"read_count":4,"write_count":2}
-    {"read_count":4,"write_count":3}
-    {"read_count":4,"write_count":4}
-    {"read_count":4,"write_count":5}
-    {"read_count":4,"write_count":6}
-    {"read_count":4,"write_count":7}
+    {"write_count":1,"write_elapsed":0,"write_ts":1681222607714558552}
+    {"write_count":1,"write_elapsed":162240,"write_ts":1681222607714740774}
+    {"write_count":2,"write_elapsed":0,"write_ts":1681222607714798744}
+    {"write_count":2,"write_elapsed":1740,"write_ts":1681222607714800756}
+    {"write_count":3,"write_elapsed":0,"write_ts":1681222607714801836}
+    {"write_count":3,"write_elapsed":1309,"write_ts":1681222607714803400}
+    {"write_count":4,"write_elapsed":0,"write_ts":1681222607714804181}
+    {"write_count":4,"write_elapsed":1344,"write_ts":1681222607714805742}
+    {"write_count":5,"write_elapsed":0,"write_ts":1681222607714806536}
+    {"write_count":5,"write_elapsed":1228,"write_ts":1681222607714807992}
+    {"write_count":6,"write_elapsed":0,"write_ts":1681222607714808768}
+    {"write_count":6,"write_elapsed":1222,"write_ts":1681222607714810214}
+    {"write_count":7,"write_elapsed":0,"write_ts":1681222607714811076}
+    {"write_count":7,"write_elapsed":1257,"write_ts":1681222607714812555}

 -   Note that `2>&1 >/dev/null` has the effect of piping the standard error to the next command, while suppressing the standard output of